gjchester/PiStarTrails/README.md

 Taking time lapse star trails with a Raspberry Pi and Pi Camera

-This project is not original work, its taking snippets from here and there to make sopmethign that works for me.
+This project is not original work, its taking snippets from here and there to make something that works for me.
 This is mainly so i I have a record for the future.

 The starting point was https://www.tring-web-design.co.uk/2020/04/raspberry-pi-camera-timelapse-tutorial/